J-PAL's response to COVID-19

 One of our top priorities is to try and do the best we can for our 1,200 project surveyors whose dedicated work and effort is such an important part of what we do every day.
 These surveyors are contract employees hired to work directly on individual field projects.
 To mitigate the impact of this shut down that is beyond not just our, but anyone’s control, we mobilized additional resources to provide them with six weeks of wages beyond the suspension of field work.

-What off-cycle proposals for projects are available to fight Covid-19?
+(IV) Off-cycle proposals for projects to fight COVID-19

 - CaTCH - 2 proposals received for $39k in funding